JUNGIAN & POST-JUNGIAN

 Stephen Farah (HOD)

 Stephen Farah, MA, is the co-founder and head of learning and research at The Centre for Applied Jungian Studies South Africa.
-He is an executive member of the International Association of Jungian Studies.
+He is the current co-Chair of the International Association of Jungian Studies.
 Stephen holds an honours degree in analytical philosophy from the University of the Witwatersrand and a Master’s degree in Jungian and Post Jungian Studies from the University of Essex.
-Stephen’s areas of interest include psychoanalysis, film, the philosophy of language, consciousness, individuation and the simulation hypothesis.
+Stephen’s areas of interest include psychoanalysis, film, the philosophy of language, consciousness, individuation and futurism.
 His paper ‘True detective and Jung’s four steps of transformation’ was published in The Routledge International Handbook of Jungian Film Studies.
 He is currently compiling and editing (with co-editor Marybeth Carter) an anthology of papers for ‘The Specter of the Other: crises and opportunity‘.

 Prof Andrew Samuels (Programme Consultant)